Chairman, SpringWorks Board of Directors; Executive Venture Partner, GV

-Freda Lewis-Hall is an executive vice president at Pfizer and serves as the company’s chief patient officer.
-In this role, Freda is working to extend the reach of Pfizer’s patient-facing health information and education and amplify the voice of the patient inside and outside Pfizer.
-From 2009-2018 Freda served as Pfizer’s chief medical officer, responsible for the safe, effective and appropriate use of Pfizer medicines and vaccines, and in this role she reshaped Pfizer’s medical policies and practices to intensify the company’s focus on patient engagement and inclusion.
+Freda Lewis-Hall, M.D., DFAPA served as Senior Medical Advisor to the Chief Executive Officer at Pfizer until her retirement in March 2020.
+Prior to that, she was the Chief Patient Officer and Executive Vice President at Pfizer.
+In this role, Freda worked to extend the reach of Pfizer’s patient-facing health information and education and amplify the voice of the patient inside and outside Pfizer.
+From 2009-2018 Freda served as Pfizer’s Chief Medical Officer, responsible for the safe, effective and appropriate use of Pfizer medicines and vaccines, and in this role she reshaped Pfizer’s medical policies and practices to intensify the company’s focus on patient engagement and inclusion.

-Before joining Pfizer, Freda held senior leadership positions in medical affairs and product development with Vertex, Bristol-Myers Squibb, Pharmacia and Eli Lilly and Company.
-Prior to joining the biopharmaceutical industry, she served as vice chairperson and associate professor in the Department of Psychiatry at Howard University College of Medicine and was an advisor to the National Institute of Mental Health.
-She graduated from Johns Hopkins and earned her medical doctorate at Howard University College of Medicine.
+Before joining Pfizer, Freda held senior leadership positions in medical affairs and product development with Vertex Pharmaceuticals, Bristol-Myers Squibb, Pharmacia and Eli Lilly and Company.
+Prior to joining the biopharmaceutical industry, she served as Vice Chairperson and Associate Professor in the Department of Psychiatry at Howard University College of Medicine and was an advisor to the National Institute of Mental Health.
+She graduated from Johns Hopkins University and earned her medical doctorate at Howard University College of Medicine.
 She launched her medical career as a practicing physician and then focused her academic research on the effects of health care disparities and the impact of mental illness on families and communities.

 Freda is a distinguished fellow of the American Psychiatric Association.
 She is a frequent speaker on issues such as improving patient safety and outcomes and reducing stigma and healthcare disparities.
 She appears regularly on health-related television programs in major global markets, including CBS-syndicated shows such as The Doctors and Dr. Phil.
 She also shares health and medical information through gethealthystayhealthy.com.

-Jeffrey Schwartz is a managing director of Bain Capital Life Sciences, where he is a founding member of the team.
-Prior to founding Bain Capital Life Sciences in 2016, he was a leader within the healthcare vertical of Bain Capital Private Equity.
-Since joining the firm, Jeffrey has been actively involved in and served on the board of directors for a wide spectrum of healthcare companies in which Bain Capital Private Equity has made investments including: Air Medical Group Holdings, Beacon Health Options, CRC Health, HCA, Lake Region Medical, Quintiles, QuVa Pharma and Warner Chilcott.
-Prior to joining Bain Capital, Jeffrey served as an equity research analyst at Lehman Brothers, working in both New York and London.
+Jeff joined Bain Capital in 2004 and is a Managing Director.
+Prior to his current role, he was a member of Bain Capital’s Private Equity team, where he focused on healthcare investments.
+Since joining Bain Capital, Jeffrey has been actively involved in and served on the Board of Directors for a wide spectrum of healthcare companies in which Bain Capital Private Equity has made investments.
+Prior to joining Bain Capital, Jeff served as an Equity Research Analyst at Lehman Brothers, where he was focused on the aerospace and defense industries working in both New York and London.

-Jeffrey received an MBA from The Wharton School at the University of Pennsylvania, where he was a Palmer Scholar.
-He graduated magna cum laude from Yale University with a B.A. in economics.
+Jeff received an MBA from The Wharton School at the University of Pennsylvania, where he was a Palmer Scholar and he graduated magna cum laude from Yale University with a B.A. in economics.